pulamusic/dog-gallery/README.md

 ---

-# a Tachyons flavored page that will feature a randomly shifting gallery of dogs
+# A Tachyons flavored page that will feature a randomly shifting image gallery of dogs.

-This should be fun.
+##*This should be fun.*

+---

 Nice.
 I've got a nice looking page with a header, a photo gallery, and a footer.